The Principals

 “Yes, I know I’ve painted her in an unflattering light.
 I meant to do that.
 See, this time they showed up together and I didn’t even recognize her.

 “Braden was the same: short, charismatic, casually impeccable.
 But towering over him and me both was this… I’m sorry, I’ve been searching for a word to describe this creature.
-Goddess is a little dramatic, but closer to the mark than ‘strikingly handsome woman’.
+Goddess is a little dramatic, but closer to the mark than ‘tall, strikingly handsome woman’.
 Same obsidian flesh as the kaiju I’d seen the day before, same red hair, only luxurious now, and… terrifying, once I realized who or what I was seeing.”

 “You’re sure it was her?”